eve-esa/data-scraping/README.md

 make run args="--scrapers IOPScraper SpringerScraper"
 ```

-The docker container are locally required, since a MinIO server is used to store the data and emulate a remote S3 bucket.
+The docker containers are locally required, since a MinIO server is used to store the data and emulate a remote S3 bucket.
 Every time the ETL pipeline is executed, the data is stored in the MinIO server and the configuration file is updated with the `done` key set to `True`.

 **Note**: The `make up` command must be executed only once, since the docker container is started and the MinIO server is started.